Timeline of events since George Floyd's arrest and murder

 Oct.
 7 — Chauvin posts $1 million bond and is released from state prison, sparking more protests.

 Nov.
-5 — Judge Peter Cahill rejects defense requests to move the officers’ trials.
+5 — Judge Peter Cahill rejects defense requests to move the officers’ state trials.

 Jan.
 12, 2021 — Cahill rules Chauvin will be tried alone due to courtroom capacity issues.